 Grass Jelly is made from jelly crystals or agar – both types of jelly are made from plant-based ingredients such as seaweed extract and pectin.
 The jelly crystals are boiled in water before being cooled and added to the bubble tea.

 Taro balls are one of the most popular types of boba found in bubble tea.
 These small, chewy spheres are made from taro root, a starchy vegetable native to Southeast Asia.
-In bubble tea, they provide a unique texture and flavor that complements the sweetness of the drink.
+In bubble tea, they also provide a unique texture and flavor that complements the sweetness of the drink.

 Sweet Potato Balls

 Sweet potato balls are a creative and delicious addition to bubble tea that provides an interesting texture and flavor.
-They’re made from sweet potatoes, which are starchy root vegetables found in many parts of the world including Asia, Africa, South America, and even some parts of North America.
+They’re made from sweet potatoes, which are starchy root vegetables found in many parts of the world including Asia, Africa, South America, and also even some parts of North America.

 The sweet potatoes are cooked and then cooled until they form a gelatin-like consistency, similar to tapioca pearls.